momentum-projects/express-dates/README.md

 # Express API: Dates and Times 📆

 For this project, you will build a small API that returns data about dates.
-This will require you to work with Date objects in JavaScript and with the date formatting library [Day.js](https://day.js.org/).
+Familiarity working with dates, `Date` objects in JavaScript, and with date formatting librarys like [Day.js](https://day.js.org/) is essential for a developer.

 ## Getting Started